Terms and Conditions

 Connection with the farm

 As a CSA subscriber, you will get a weekly update about the farm and the growing season, including links to recipes and notes about local food-related events.
-You will also have the opportunity to visit the farm during the season during an open house (we hope!
-COVID dependent, of course).
+You will also have the opportunity to visit the farm during the season during an open house.
+In 2023 we held two open houses - in the spring and fall.
 We enjoy communicating with our CSA subscribers and encourage you to maintain a dialogue with us during the season -- we will communicate as best we can during the busy summer months.

 Farm responsibilities

-To deliver your CSA subscription to your designated pick-up location by the confirmed pick-up time;
+delivering your CSA subscription to your designated pick-up location on the designated day;

-To provide you with a weekly e-mail detailing the contents of your CSA box, providing information about the growing season, the crops and suggestions for using items in your box;
+providing you with a weekly e-mail confirming the contents of your CSA box, providing information about the growing season, the crops and suggestions for using items in your box (our weekly newsletter);

-To provide you with the best and first selection of produce from our farm - we put our obligations to our CSA members ahead of all other customers.
+providing you with the best and first selection of produce from our farm - we put our obligations to our CSA members ahead of all other markets and customers.

 Subscriber responsibilities